hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 ## Introduction

 During the Edo period, a daunting amount of Japanese took to the roads to travel on pilgrimages.
-While the purpose was visiting temples and shrines, over time other sightseeing and tourism motivations emerged.
+While the purpose was visiting temples and shrines, over time sightseeing and tourism motivations emerged.
 Despite the popularity of travel, many historians have argued that that the ruling authorities were negatively positioned against peasant pilgrimage, claiming that the bakufu envisioned peasant's being tied to the land ( #Vaporis).
 Reasons for such a position have been argued to be due to the negative economic effects on the income they received due to the peasant's efforts at their fields (REF).
 However, this reasoning alone does not explain why were the permits that were necessary for travel able to obtained so easily by commoners as time went by.
 Nor does it explain why the checkpoint officials show more laxity to the peasants as time went on.
 If were are to assume that the bakufu and daimyo authorities were positioned against travel, then their lenience of it appears contradictory.
 This paper searches for the reason behind that lenience.
 In order to understand the authorities' motivations, I believe it is necessary to examine the situation surrounding pilgrimage itself.
 In recent years, historians have approached the topic from many different angles asking new questions about how and why pilgrimage became so widely practiced.
 Their research reveals the economic motivations underlying the promotion of pilgrimage by the *oshi*, who operated much like a travel agent to attract pilgrims to the temple or shrine they were affiliated to.
 As pilgrimage increased, other parties arose to take advantage of this tourism.
 Services and business arose to cater to this traveler and over time some regions' economy came to rely on pilgrims.
 I believe this to be an example of the positive economic benefit that pilgrimage offered regions.
 I argue that these economic benefits to be gained from pilgrimage is one reason why the authorities were lenient towards it.
 In addition, I argue this is because their purpose was not authoritarian, but to
 %%Studies of uncover the situation of pilgrimage; shikoku, Oyama. %%